hartwigmedical/serve/algo/README.md

 ## Version History and Download Links

+- Upcoming
+    - PTEN configured to be full exonic deletes when evidence is presented for exon deletions
 - [8.3.2](https://github.com/hartwigmedical/serve/releases/tag/serve-v8.3.2)
     - Retain variants that are associated with drug resistance in SERVE
 - [8.3.1](https://github.com/hartwigmedical/serve/releases/tag/serve-v8.3.1)
     - Fix in SERVE ref genome conversion for actionable hotspots to actually apply the lifted-over hotspots in the conversion.
 - [8.3.0](https://github.com/hartwigmedical/serve/releases/tag/serve-v8.3.0)
     - Remove all variants from CKB with UNKNOWN protein impact when we map them to known events
 - [8.2.1](https://github.com/hartwigmedical/serve/releases/tag/serve-v8.2.1)